Utilities

 UnknownVersionError – if the OCDS version is not recognized

-Returns whether the data is a record package.
+Return whether the data is a record package.

 A record package has a required records field.
 Its other required fields are shared with release packages.

-Returns whether the data is a record.
+Return whether the data is a record.

 A record has required releases and ocid fields.

-Returns whether the data is a release package.
+Return whether the data is a release package.

 A release package has a required releases field.
 Its other required fields are shared with record packages.
 To distinguish a release package from a record, we test for the absence of the ocid field.

-Returns whether the data is a release (embedded or linked, individual or compiled).
+Return whether the data is a release (embedded or linked, individual or compiled).

-Returns whether the data is a compiled release (embedded or linked).
+Return whether the data is a compiled release (embedded or linked).

-ocdskit.util.is_linked_release(data, maximum_properties=3)[source]#
+ocdskit.util.is_linked_release(data, maximum_properties=3)[source]

-Returns whether the data is a linked release.
+Return whether the data is a linked release.

 A linked release has required url and date fields and an optional tag field.
 An embedded release has required date and tag fields (among others), and it can have a url field as an additional field.